Home is not a place, it’s a feeling.

-My city’s best museum is Hyde Park Barracks because this place is filled with Australian Convict History and how it all started.
+My city’s best museum is Hyde Park Barracks because this place is filled with Australian Convict History and story behind how it all started.
 There’s history in every corner here!
 Great place to start if you want to know Australian history and tickets are fairly priced as well.

 The best place to spend time outdoors in my city are gorgeous Sydney Beaches.
 Most of them are well known for its perfect golden sands, great surf and proximity to excellent cafes, restaurants and nightlife.
 It is a great spot to meet your friends or go solo.
 You can spend an entire day playing volleyball, swimming, reading a book, walking on the beach, shopping, dinning and so on.

 My city really knows how to celebrate Summer Christmas and New Years Eve because from locals to tourists each and everyone gets excited during this time.
 There’s always extra something in the air.
 People from near and far visit Sydney in New Years Eve to witness spectacular, grand colorful and breathtaking fire works displays in the harbour.
 It lightens up its people and the whole city.
 Definitely one of a kind.